baz-scm/awesome-reviewers/README.md

 2. **Copy a Prompt:** Click on a reviewer to view the full prompt text and guidelines.
 Copy the prompt text provided.
 Each prompt typically consists of a set of guidelines or rules that an AI should follow when reviewing code (written in clear, checklist-style instructions).

-3. **Use in Your AI Tool:** Paste the copied prompt into your AI code assistant as a **system message** or initial instruction.
+3. **Use in Your AI Tool:** Paste the copied prompt into your AI code reviewer as a **system message** or initial instruction.
 For example:

    * **VS Code**: If using an AI extension (like GitHub Copilot Chat or ChatGPT VS Code extension), paste the prompt at the start of the conversation or as the system role content if supported.
    * **Cursor** (or other IDEs with AI chat): Provide the prompt in the tool’s AI chat before asking it to review your code/PR.